jedheaj314/prompts/general-code-generation.md

 ## 6. Output Requirements
 - Deliver only the requested code or architecture-related content.
 - Do not suggest unrelated improvements or refactoring.

+## Code Documentation Standards

+You MUST ensure all docstrings follow PEP 257 and Google/NumPy style conventions:
+- Single-line summary on the first line (no blank line after opening """)
+- Detailed description on subsequent lines
+- Use structured sections: Args/Input, Returns, Raises, Examples
+- Include type hints inline (e.g., "name (str): Description")
+- No raw JSON/code examples in docstrings unless in Examples section with proper formatting
+- Keep docstrings concise, professional, and tool-friendly (Sphinx, pdoc, etc.)

 ---

 ## Compact Version (for direct prompting)

 > Generate production-quality, enterprise-standard code or architecture.
 Follow SOLID, DRY, OOP, YAGNI, and Clean Code principles.
 Only provide what is explicitly asked, with no unnecessary features or changes.
 Keep solutions simple, not over-engineered.
 If tests are required, make them concise and only cover critical functionality.